gcivil-nyu-org/fall2019-cs-gy-6063-team-five_fries/README.md

 We will use the package manager Homebrew to install Python3.
 Homebrew depends on Apple's Xcode package, so install Xcode through the AppStore or by running the following command in the Terminal.
 `xcode-select --install`

-Next, install Homebrew by pasting the following into the terminal and hitting Enter:
+Next, install Homebrew by pasting the following into the terminal and hitting Enter, or by following the instructions here: [http://osxdaily.com/2018/03/07/how-install-homebrew-mac-os/](http://osxdaily.com/2018/03/07/how-install-homebrew-mac-os/):
 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 Finally, install the latest version of Python by running the following command: `brew install python3`